segni-saifeddine/linkerd-service-mesh/readme.md

 ## That’s it! 👏

 - Congratulations, you have joined the exalted ranks of Linkerd users!
-Give yourself a pat on the back.thanks for reading 🙏 What’s next?
+Give yourself a pat on the back.I appreciate you reading. 🙏
+What’s next?
 Here are some usufuel references :
 - https://linkerd.io/
 - https://www.redhat.com/en/topics/microservices/what-is-a-service-mesh